 Botox does not cure headaches or facial pain.
 It may temporarily mask the symptoms, but it doesn’t address the underlying problem—the trigger for the muscle hyperactivity.

-If you’ve ever watched a Botox commercial for migraine treatment, you’ll notice something interesting: nearly half of the commercial is a warning about potential side effects.
+Nearly half of a Botox commercial for migraine treatment is a warning about potential side effects.

-And because Botox wears off, you’ll need repeat injections every 3–4 months—that’s up to four times a year, indefinitely.
+Botox wears off, you’ll need repeat injections every 3–4 months—that’s up to four times a year, indefinitely.
+Before you commit to using Botox for headache or migraine treatment, you should know that there is an alternative solution.

 The real solution?